c-chiniquy/iglo/docs/DESIGN-DECISIONS.md

-This document contains my personal thoughts behind various design decisions i had to make during development, as well as the coding style and some other info relevant to iglo development.
+This document contains my personal thoughts behind various design decisions I had to make during development, as well as the coding style and some other info relevant to iglo development.

 # Design decisions